941477276/vue3-country-intl/README.md

 32: `transform`: Data processing function, you can use this function to deeply customize the data list, such as sorting, filtering, pinning, etc. The return value is a list of processed pairs.
 Default is `null` (data type: Function) `new in 2.0.3`

+33: `clearable`: Whether it can be cleared.
+If the value is `true`, the clear button will be displayed.
+The default value is `false` (data type: Boolean) `New in 2.0.7`

 ## 1.9、可用方法(method)
 1. `show`: show list